Enjoy sex like you used to

 The risks of using penis weights definitely outweigh the benefits.
 Let’s go over a few potential side effects.

-Overuse or improper use of penis weights can damage penile tissue, resulting in scarring that could impact your sexual health or ability to achieve an erection.
+Overuse or improper use of penis weights can damage penile tissue, resulting in scarring that could negatively affect your sexual health or ability to achieve an erection.

 Applying a large force to the end of your penis could also potentially damage the ligaments at the base of the penis.

-Unsurprisingly, penis weights can lead to pain and discomfort, ranging from mild soreness to more severe pain if you wear the device too long.
+Unsurprisingly, penile weights can lead to pain and discomfort, ranging from mild soreness to more severe pain if you wear the device for too long.

-Pain with complete loss of blood flow due to weights getting stuck on your penis is a medical emergency that needs immediate treatment.
+A complete loss of blood flow due to weights getting stuck on your penis can be painful, and is a medical emergency that needs immediate treatment.

 Improperly using penis weights or traction devices could cause nerve damage or circulation problems, which could lead to erectile dysfunction (ED).